containerbuildsystem/atomic-reactor/docs/plugins.md

     and other metadata, and ADDs it to the built image
 - **add_dockerfile**
   - Status: Enabled
-  - The Dockerfile used to build the image has a line added to ADD itself into the built image
+  - The Dockerfile used to build the image has a line added to COPY itself into the built image
 - **distgit_fetch_artefacts**
   - Status: Enabled